Looking to get a pesticide applicator license? Here are a few resources that can help:

 If you will be applying pesticides for agricultural related purposes or for parks, athletic fields, or golf courses, see Agricultural License Categories.

 If you will be applying pesticides for non-agricultural purposes, see Licensing of Structural Pesticide Applicators in Florida.

 If you will be applying pesticides for public health purposes, see Licensing of Public Health Pest Control Applicators in Florida.

 State and federal laws require anyone using Restricted Use Pesticides to be certified or work under the direct supervision of a certified applicator.
-Pesticide applicator licenses and certifications are issued by the Bureau of Licensing and Enforcement of the Florida Department of Agriculture and Consumer Service (FDACS), Division of Agricultural Environmental Services (AES), under the following Florida Statutes and Codes:
+Pesticide applicator licenses and certifications are issued by the Bureau of Licensing and Enforcement of the Agricultural Environmental Services, under the following Florida Statutes and Codes: